8 Tips For Saving a Failing Relationship

 1. Identify the Issues

-In order to know how to change things, you have to know what the problems are first.
+To know how to change things, you have to know what the problems are first.
 It may be something as simple as a lack of communication, or as complex as a loss of trust.
-Understanding the real issues can steer you in the right direction towards improving a hurting relationship.
+Understanding the real issues can steer you in the right direction toward improving a hurting relationship.

 2. Look Inward First